 If you need guidance to evaluate and improve your fiduciary investment processes, Atlanta Wealth Management can help.

-We provide trustees with training in fiduciary best practices that can you meet your fiduciary responsibilities.
+We provide trustees with training in fiduciary best practices that can help you meet your fiduciary responsibilities.
 As a first step, we would be pleased to send you a copy of the Prudent Practices for Investment Stewards Handbook described above.
 To receive the Handbook, call David Boone at 404-713-0247 or email him.

 Learn more about our Trustee Fiduciary Assessments